 What it costs and who benefits: When it was released in April 2018, Sanofi proclaimed that Admelog had the “lowest list price” of any mealtime insulin on the market.
 But, alas, it costs about only 15 percent less than Humalog, as DiabetesMine reported.

 That said, it’s more available than Lispro to people with commercial insurance.
-And in May 2019, Sanofi announced their ValYou Savings Program, which offers deals on Admelog and its other insulin brands for those who don’t qualify for its other Patient Assistance Programs.
+In May 2019, Sanofi announced their ValYou Savings Program, which offers deals on Admelog and its other insulin brands for those who don’t qualify for its other Patient Assistance Programs.

 What it costs and who benefits: Basaglar generally costs about 15 percent less than Lantus.
 Since the cost savings are minimal, it’s been referred to as “the expensive Lantus ‘generic.’”
 Frustrating.

-Pharma companies Mylan and Biocon announced in June 2020 they had received FDA clearance for their new Semglee basal insulin, which is the second knockoff of Sanofi’s Lantus long-acting insulin.
+Semglee basal insulin from Mylan and Biocon received FDA clearance In June 2020.
+It is the second knockoff of Sanofi’s Lantus long-acting insulin.
 This insulin had been approved in Europe, Australia, and other countries under different brand names before finally getting a green light for sale in the U.S.

-Semglee is FDA-approved for children ages 6 to 15, as well as adults with both type 1 and type 2 diabetes.
+What it costs and who benefits: Semglee is FDA-approved for children ages 6 to 15, as well as adults with both type 1 and type 2 diabetes.
 It will come in U-100 concentration in both 10mL vials, as well as 300-unit, prefilled insulin pens with one-unit dosing increments.
-Pricing details weren’t yet finalized at the time of regulatory approval, but Mylan expects to finalize launch plans by the end of 2020.

 Only one so far is identical: Lispro, made by the same company that produces the original, Humalog.